radomir9720/dry_bloc/README.md

 > What about `DryFatalException`?

-Any other exception caught by `DryBloc` is considered fatal and is rethrown after emitting a failure state.
+Any other exception caught by `DryBloc` is considered fatal.
 This allows you to log these errors (e.g., using `runZonedGuarded`'s `onError` callback) and report them to crash reporting services.

 > Ok, and what's with `DryBusinessUntypedException`?
 How can we get those?